OpenDSA/OpenDSA/RST/en/FormalLang/CFL.rst

    that :math:`baaba` is not in :math:`L(G)`.

-Next chapter, we will learn methods for taking a grammar and transforming it into an equivalent (or almost) equivalent grammar.
+Next chapter, we will learn methods for taking a grammar and transforming it into an equivalent (or almost equivalent) grammar.
+We will see that some ways of writing a grammar for a language are better than others, in terms of our ability to write practical algorithms for solving the membership problem.
 For now, here is another form that will make membership testing easier.

 **Definition:** Simple grammar (or s-grammar) has all productions